nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User keys in invalid format.
+System detects invalid command format.
     * 1a1.
-System displays an error, and the recommended format for editing a reservation.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
-    Use case ends.
+Use case resumes from step 2.

 * 1b.
-User keys in command without prefix.
+System detects invalid command arguments.
     * 1b1.
+System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments.
+    * 1b2.
+User enters command arguments again.

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
+Use case resumes from step 2.

+* 1c.
+System detects that reservation to edit does not exist in RHRH.
-System displays an error that says that at least 1 field must be provided.
+    * 1c1.
+System displays an error that no such reservation index exist in RHRH.
+    * 1c2.
+User enters reservation index again.

+Steps 1c1 - 1c2 are repeated until the reservation to be added is unique. <br>
-      Use case ends.
+Use case resumes from step 2.

 **Use case (UC10): Delete a Customer**